 The instrument and the sample objects taken together represent the powder diffraction model definition, which is used to compute the calculated pattern; the dataset object, on the other side, contains the experimental data.
 In a typical powder diffraction analysis, the parameters defining the model are changed in such a way to minimize the difference between the experimental and the calculated pattern.

-Then, click on the Parameters tab located on the top right – this displays the parameter tree relative to the instrument node (you may need to click on the instrument node twice to display only its parameters):
+Then, click on the Parameters tab located on the top right: this displays the parameter tree relative to the instrument node (you may need to click on the instrument node twice to display only its parameters):

 The dataset plot gets updated with the new data range.
-It may also be useful to change the scale of the y plot axis to display the squared roots of the intensity counts, to better visualize the details in the high angle region of the pattern; to do so, select the “Y axis scale” menu located on the top of the dataset plot view and choose the “square root” option; the plot view is updated accordingly.
+It may also be useful to change the scale of the y plot axis to display the square root of the intensity counts, to better visualize the details in the high angle region of the pattern; to do so, select the “Y axis scale” menu located on the top of the dataset plot view and choose the “square root” option; the plot view is updated accordingly.

-To do so, right click on the “Sample” object in the project tree, then select the “Load Phase” item from the context menu in the main toolbar.
+Now, we are going to modify the diffraction model to try to obtain any meaningful simulated diffraction signal.
+In general, both the instrument model and the sample model have to be correctly defined to simulate the diffraction experiment; for this simple example, we will disregard a rigorous instrument calibration, which in general is fundamental for obtaining quantitative results.
+We will thus modify just the sample model by adding to it a single phase representing the Zinc Oxide crystal structure; to do so, right click on the “Sample” object in the project tree, then select the “Load Phase” command from the context menu in the main toolbar.
 Alternatively, select the “Load Phase” item from the popup menu which shows up after right-clicking on the Sample object.

 In this simple case, we can try to manually modify the parameters defining the model to better approximate the data; to do so, make the Parameters view visible by clicking on top of the “Parameters” tab near the properties view; locate the “Scale factor” parameter and modify its value from the default (1.0) to 20.

-Please notice that the parameters view is context sensitive, that is, its content depends on the active selection in the project tree view; so if you can’t visualize the Scale factor parameter, make sure to click on the Instrument object in the project tree to display all the instrument-related parameters.
+Again, please notice that the parameters view is context sensitive, that is, its content depends on the active selection in the project tree view; so if you can’t visualize the Scale factor parameter, make sure to click on the Instrument object in the project tree to display all the instrument-related parameters.